callmecavs/bricks.js/README.md

 # Bricks.js

-A blazing fast grid layout generator for fixed width elements.
+> Momma said, "Stay patient." - Bricks, DJ Carnage

-> Started with a hundred bricks.
-Now I sold out, bitch. - DJ Carnage
+But you don't need to, because Bricks is **a blazing fast grid layout generator for fixed width elements**.

 ## Usage